Rana Tanveer Hussain

-Rana Tanveer Hussain (رانا تنوير حسين; born 1 October 1949) is a Pakistani politician who has been a member of the National Assembly of Pakistan since August 2018.
-Previously, he was a member of the National Assembly between 1985 and May 2018.
+Rana Tanveer Hussain (رانا تنوير حسين; born 1 October 1949) is a Pakistani politician who is current serving as Minister for National Food Security and Research and also serving as Minister of Industries and Production since 11 March 2024 and serving as Member of the National Assembly of Pakistan since 29 February 2024.
+He has been a member of the National Assembly of Pakistan since February 2024.
+He was a member of the National Assembly between 1985 and August 2023.

+He is serving as Federal Minister for Industries and Production and National Food Security and Research since March 2024.

 He served as Minister for Defence Production and Minister for Science and Technology, in Abbasi cabinet from 2017 to 2018.
-Previously he served as the Minister for Defence Production and the Minister for Science and Technology in the Third Sharif ministry.
-A leader of the Pakistan Muslim League (N), Hussain previously briefly held the cabinet portfolio of Minister for Defence Production during the Gillani ministry in 2008.
+He served as the Minister for Defence Production and the Minister for Science and Technology in the Third Sharif ministry.
+A leader of the Pakistan Muslim League (N), Hussain briefly held the cabinet portfolio of Minister for Defence Production during the Gillani ministry in 2008.

-He has previously served as Parliamentary Secretary to Ministry of Finance, Special Assistant to the Prime Minister on Finance from 1997 to 1999 as well Parliamentary Secretary to the Prime Minister.
+He has served as Parliamentary Secretary to Ministry of Finance, Special Assistant to the Prime Minister on Finance from 1997 to 1999 as well Parliamentary Secretary to the Prime Minister.

 Early life and education

-He was born on 1 October 1949 in Sheikhupura, Punjab.
+He was born into a Punjabi Rajput family on 1 October 1949 in Sheikhupura, Punjab.

+He is brother of Rana Afzaal Hussain as well the late Rai Mansab Ali Khan and his daughter Shizra Mansab Ali Khan, both involved in the local politics of Nankana Sahib.

-He received degree of M.A. in Economics and LLB from the Punjab University, Lahore.
+He hold degree of M.A. in Economics and LLB from the Punjab University, Lahore.